kiln/busboy-issue/README.md

 The code in this repository demonstrates an apparent problem with [busboy](https://github.com/mscdex/busboy).

 It consists of a server program (`server`), and a client program (`client`).
-Running the client against the server should result in a hang after some small but indeterminate number of requests.
+Running the client against the server should result in a hang, usually on the first request.

 Tested with Node v9.6.1.